 Think about how forgettable a plain old grey rock is.
 Now I want you to channel that energy and be the rock!

 I’ve been using this one on my Mum for as long as I can remember.
-Even as a teenager, before I knew anything about narcissism, I became extremely aloof and detached as a learnt self-protection method.
+Even as a teenager, before I knew anything about narcissism, I became extremely aloof and detached as a learned self-protection method.

 Don’t ask any questions or engage with their stories, don’t offer up any information about your life.
-If she asks questions, keep it as surface level and non-committal as possible.
+If she asks questions, keep it as surface-level and non-committal as possible.

 She really only wants to be talking about herself anyway, unless there’s gossip involved, so it’s extremely quick and easy for her to flip the conversation away from you and back onto herself with the click of a finger.